Ullock

 Ullock is a village in Cumbria, England, located at National Grid reference NY076239, approximately 5 mi south west of Cockermouth and 5.4 mi south east of Workington.
 The River Marron flows through the village.
 It is located just outside the Lake District National Park.
 In 1870-72 the township had a population of 353.

 The village was once served by Ullock railway station on the Whitehaven, Cleator and Egremont Railway.

 Governance

-Ullock is in the parliamentary constituency of Copeland, Trudy Harrison is the Member of Parliament.
-The former Labour MP for the neighbouring constituency of Workington from 2015-2019, Sue Hayman, was elevated to the House of Lords in 2020 under the title Baroness Hayman of Ullock.
+Ullock is in the parliamentary constituency of Whitehaven and Workington.

+The former Labour MP for what was the neighbouring constituency of Workington from 2015-2019, Sue Hayman, was elevated to the House of Lords in 2020 under the title Baroness Hayman of Ullock.

-For Local Government purposes it is in the Dalton Ward of Allerdale Borough Council and part of the Cockermouth South Ward of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.